 And because it’s a pretty big country, Spain is home to plenty of potential new exciting existences.
 Want to live somewhere edgy and artistic?
 Laid back?
 Mountainous?
 Packed with history and heritage?
 Spain has it all.

 In this article, we’ve brought you the best places in in Spain along with details on what’s so good about each one.
 If you’re a British citizen who wants to move to Spain after Brexit, please know that the rules have changed.
-For anyone planning on living in Spain, this is the ultimate guide.
+For anyone planning on living in Spain as an expat, this is the ultimate guide.
 We’ve covered:

 Here’s why these 8 cities are the best places to live in Spain: